-A SEPA project-level review is being prepared by SPS for the proposed replacement of Rainier Beach High School, and that document is expected to be available for public comment and review in spring 2021.
+A Draft SEPA project-level review was prepared by SPS for the proposed replacement of Rainier Beach High School and the 30-day comment period ended July 30, 2021.
+The Final Checklist is expected to be published in fall 2021.
 The school replacement project was included in the prior Building Excellence (BEX) V Capital Levy Project list of projects to fund but did not include athletic field improvements and is not related to the BTA V Capital Levy Program environmental review.

-Even though the athletic field improvements at Rainier Beach High School are not yet approved for funding, they are being included in the project-level review in the Rainier Beach High School Replacement Project SEPA checklist for full disclosure.
+Even though the athletic field improvements at Rainier Beach High School are not yet approved for funding, they are being included in the project-level review in the Rainier Beach High School Replacement Project SEPA checklist for full disclosure in the event the BTA V Capital Levy passes.

-The proposed field improvement projects at Rainier Beach High School that are reviewed in this BTA V Capital Levy Program checklist include: replacement of existing synthetic turf & bleachers; track resurfacing; installation of tennis courts; relocation and conversion of practice field to synthetic turf; new field lighting; conversion of baseball and softball outfields to synthetic turf; and replacement of existing field lighting to light emitting diode (LED) lights.
+The proposed field improvement projects at Rainier Beach High School that are reviewed in this BTA V Capital Levy Program checklist include: replacement of existing synthetic turf and bleachers; track resurfacing; relocation and conversion of practice field to synthetic turf; new field lighting; conversion of baseball and softball outfields to synthetic turf; and replacement of existing field lighting to light emitting diode (LED) lights.